Redford, Michigan

 Redford Township (commonly known simply as Redford) is a charter township in Wayne County in the U.S. state of Michigan.
-An inner-ring suburb of Detroit, Redford borders Livonia to the west and Detroit to the east, roughly 15 mi northwest of downtown Detroit.
+An inner-ring suburb of Detroit, Redford borders Detroit to the west, roughly 15 mi northwest of downtown Detroit.
 As of the 2020 census, the township had a population of 49,504.

 History

 Springwells Township and Bucklin Township were formally organized and laid out by gubernatorial act on April 12, 1827.
 Postal regulations prohibiting two post offices having the same name required—when a township was subdivided—unique names to be found.
 The Bucklin name was extinguished when it was split on October 29, 1829, along what is now Inkster Road into Nankin Township (west half) and Pekin Township (east half), named as a result of a wave of interest in China.
 In March 1833, Pekin was renamed Redford and the southern half became Dearborn Township on April 1.
 The name Redford was chosen because natives and colonial European immigrants forded the River Rouge where the river runs through Redford.
 "Rouge" is French for "red."

+Beech was an unincorporated community given a post office on December 4, 1871, with Albert Fisher serving as the first postmaster.
+Beech was platted in 1872 and was also known by the name Fisher.
+It had a general store operated by Albert Fisher and a sawmill operated by Dunning, Fisher & Rhode.
+It was also known as Fishers Station after the railroad depot.
+The post office was absorbed into Detroit and closed on September 17, 1906.
+Today, the community of Beech is part of Redford Township, and the name is retained locally in Beech Daly Road.